 Visiting hours and conditions at Surrey’s hospitals are changing because of the situation.

 We will post updates on our hospital pages as we have them.

 Please note our Hospital Carer Support Advisors are still available to help you, though now working from home, communicating by phone and email.

 There have been some updates to transport and vehicles including a six month extension to MOT expiry dates due on or after 30th March although you must keep your vehicle safe to drive.

 The majority of council run car parks in Surrey are also offering free parking which can be helpful if you need to collect prescriptions or supplies for your looked after person.
 Check the Surrey County Council parking page to see if your borough is included.

-Many buses across the county are also running a revised service so it’s worth checking the council’s website for updates.
+Timetables for public transport across the county have been revised, providing a reduced service so it’s worth checking the council’s website for updates.